 Antivirals are medicines that help stop a virus infecting healthy cells or multiplying in the body.
 Fortunately, we have antivirals that work against COVID-19.
 They work best when taken as soon as possible, usually within 5 days from when your symptoms start.

 They come in either pill form to be taken by the mouth or can be given intravenously (directly into the bloodstream).

 COVID-19 antivirals do not work against other viruses like the flu.
-They are only prescribed to eligible people who have tested positive to COVID-19 through a RAT or PCR test.
+They are only prescribed to eligible people who have tested positive to COVID-19 through a rapid antigen test (RAT) or PCR (nose and throat swab) test.

 How do antivirals for COVID-19 work?

 Antiviral medicines target the virus (SARS-CoV-2) that causes COVID-19 to prevent it infecting healthy cells in your body and multiplying.
 This helps stop the spread of the virus through your body and helps your immune system to fight off the infection.

 By reducing how severe the illness is, you are less likely to go to hospital, develop breathing difficulties, need assistance with oxygen or intensive care treatment, or die from COVID-19.
 It’s important to note that antivirals are not a substitute for vaccination.

 What kind of antivirals are available in NSW?